dynamic-R/RTM/README.md

 ### View extra readers

-To see the list of extra readers, type in the R-console
+To see the list of extra readers, enter the following command in the R-console:

 ```
 RTMreader("?")